jduanen/avuePTZ/README.md

 * create separate tool to stream the camera's video
 * create a (flask-based) web server that provides the camera's control functions
 * add methods for OSD menu controls to the AVUE object
+* create tool to publish MQTT topics to SensorNet server
+  - temperature (using vcgen python package)
+  - RSSI (using ???? python package)
+* create nanny to ensure applications are all running